wordofwarning/wordofwarning.org/current/2015-spring/vandecruys/index.md

 Box Office Tel: 0843 208 6000

 ####Access Information
-With an interval, the performances will last about 2 hours and include nudity.<br>Age advisory: 14+ (*parental discretion*).
+With an interval, the doublebill will last about 2 hours.
+Includes nudity.<br>Age advisory: 14+ (*parental discretion*).

 ####More
 A pair of performances about being human (and being a horse) from Belgian theatre-maker Leentje Van de Cruys + University of Salford collaborators…